csalzano/exfil/README.md

 This script supports both password and public key SSH authentication.
 To use a password, provide it in `ssh_password`.
 Register an SSH private key file using a command like `ssh-add /Users/{user-name}/{...}/privatekeyfilename` before running exfil, and provide the private key file name in `ssh_remote_key_file`.

 ## changelog

+### 2.1.2

+- __Fixed__ Updates documentation.
+"Requires bash 5" was incorrect.
+This script requires bash 4.2.
+Clarifies when sshpass is required.

 ### 2.1.1